josegzzv/pythonlist/README.md

   - `descripcion` (TEXT): Description of the task.
   - `completada` (BOOLEAN): Task status (`0` for pending, `1` for completed).

+## Disclaimer

+This program is provided for educational purposes only.
+It is intended to help users understand the basic functionality of the `sqlite3` library in Python.
+Error handling, best practices, and security considerations have not been implemented in this example.
+Please use this code responsibly and adapt it to your specific needs, incorporating proper error handling and following best practices for production code.

 ## Contributions

 Contributions are welcome.
 If you want to improve this project, feel free to fork the repository and submit a pull request.